Review: "The Great Southern Trendkill" by Texas Thrash Metal Band Pantera

 Pantera the heavy metal band from Arlington, Texas that impressed music fans with Phil Anselmo’s impressive falsetto style vocals, good lead guitars, and terrific metal songs such as Heresy, Clash With Reality, Medicine Man and several others really hit rock bottom in 1996.
-They got so poor musically that they released The Great Southern Trendkill which is the worst groove metal album in the history of heavy metal.
+They got so poor musically that they released The Great Southern Trendkill which was the worst groove metal album in the history of heavy metalat first analysis.
 That’s quite a statement but yes, what you hear on this album is heavy, groove filled metal that has vocals which are forced.
-This brings us to the next reason why The Great Southern Trendkill is such a horrible groove metal album.
-This next reason is the vocals of Phil Anselmo which sound like a man who is not singing with inspiration or passion.
-It is almost like Phil never really cared about performing great vocals anymore.
+Or is it really the worst groove metal album as of 2019?
+This may not be the case so buckle up and let’s get started on reviewing an album which I’ve always thought to be a very poor effort musically.

 The Great Southern Trendkill 20th Anniversary Edition Album Cover

 Drag the Waters has a cowbell sound in it.
 The song is about someone getting a reduced sentence in spite of the crimes that he committed.
 The vocals are rough, raspy, and nothing special at all.
 What happened to Phil Anselmo, the vocalist that could excite audiences with powerful vocals that matched the songs back in 1990?
 He got worse and I don’t think he can be considered one of the best heavy metal vocalists anymore.
 Pantera declined in the early to mid-1990’s and never recovered.
 Megadeth at least redeemed themselves after their low points as a band.
 It just gets worse lyrically with the song called 13 Steps to Nowhere as the lyrics make no sense.
 It does not help that the album’s lyrical themes are about the worst social problems in society.
 What was wrong with a band that reached its peak in 1990 only to decline within about 4 years?
-Pantera’s decline as a band was not gradual but a sharp decline.
-The song called Living Through Me (Hell’s Wrath) is a bad attempt by Pantera trying to sound like industrial metal band Prong.
-Sorry guys, you’ll never be able to match the heavy, good riffs of the song Cut Throat.
-The song Floods has a guitar section that tries to sound like 1992’s This Love or Hollow but again that experimentation fails.
-I wonder which metal fan would have even bought The Great Southern Trendkill.
-I would even doubt that the most loyal Pantera fans could have appreciated this album.
-This album is not just the worst groove metal album in US history but it is the worst groove metal album ever.
-The extremely poor performance by Pantera on this album means that it may not even get a 10 out of 100 points.
-In fact, this writer may be tempted to give The Great Southern Trendkill a 0 out of 100 points.
-How low can a heavy metal band sink?
-Pantera sunk to the very bottom of the heavy metal genre with this poor album and it is remarkable that they sunk so low in just six years from 1990 through 1996.
+At least that’s what I thought at the first writing of this review which goes back at least a few years.

 Pantera albums from best to worst